fetchai/docs-archived/docs/getting-started/installation-mac.md

 # Building the Fetch.AI components

-Currently, the Fetch.AI ledger and the open economic framework (OEF) are built and deployed individually.
+Currently, the Fetch.AI Ledger and the open economic framework (OEF) are built and deployed individually.
 This will change with the main net deployment towards the end of the year.

 ## Supported platforms